 If you have at any time suffered from moderate to severe ligament instability (such as MCL, PCL and ACL), combined mild strains and sprains, and/or instabilities of the knee we are sorry.
 We’ve been there and being injured sucks - we believe that the K1 will give you the support and confidence you need to get back out there.

-The K1 is FDA registered as a Class 1 Medical Device by Health Canada and recommended by physiotherapists and orthopedic surgeons who understand that traditional braces aren’t good enough.
+The K1 is a registered medical device through both Health Canada and the FDA, recommended by physiotherapists and orthopedic surgeons who understand that traditional braces aren’t good enough.
 As part of this, leading payment providers and insurers will generally reimburse you for 80% - 100% of your K1 purchase.
 This reimbursement can of course change depending on your unique plan.

 The reimbursement process with your payment provider or insurer is straightforward; there are three essential steps: